International Conference for Dialogue between Jews, Christians and Muslims

 According to the UN, more people are currently refugees than ever before.
 Natural disasters such as drought, floods, fires and volcanic eruptions are some of the reasons that force people to leave their homes.
 But there are also human causes, such as wars, conflicts, persecution for political, religious or cultural reasons.
 This always involves a great element of injustice, discrimination and contempt for humanity play a major role.
 If you look at their history, the three Abrahamic religions have always been confronted with persecution and eviction.
 And even today, religious minorities are confronted with the pressure to leave their homeland.

-More about JCM 2024
+More about previous JCM Conferences

 Proudly powered by Weebly